top of page

 I've been there too, caught in the same exhausting cycles that seem to hold us back from truly living, and I understand the courage it takes to seek change.

-Adopting a person-centered approach, I embrace a holistic methodology that considers the entire spectrum of the human experience — body, mind, and spirit.
-This inclusive philosophy integrates a variety of therapeutic techniques, such as Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Internal Family Systems, somatic therapy, and intuitive expression.
+I embrace a holistic methodology that considers the entire spectrum of the human experience — body, mind, and spirit.
+This inclusive philosophy integrates a variety of therapeutic techniques, such as Internal Family Systems (parts work), somatic therapy, Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and intuitive expression.
 Each modality is carefully chosen to enhance the mind-body connection.

 IMG_0050_edited.jpg